 If I choose to use oil instead of butter, the cakes are more moist, however they do lack that buttery taste.
 In most cases, I will use a vegan buttermilk to help recreate those desired dairy flavours.
 The type of oil you use in your baking can largely affect the outcome of your bake, your budget and the flavour.

 SNAP SHOT OF TIPS FOR CHOOSING THE BEST OIL FOR BAKING

-- Organic canola oil is my go to
+- Organic canola oil is my go to oil

 - Buy oils in dark glass bottles, store in the fridge & use within 30 days